 Let’s raise a glass of your favorite mom beverage to that, shall we?

-Easy craft ideas for kids: The supply list
+Easy crafts for kids: The supply list

 Nope, your eyes aren’t playing tricks on you: Every project on my list requires minimal supplies, and I’ll bet you already have most of the stuff needed sitting around in a craft closet.